 Working to ensure people with disabilities have equal opportunities to Live, Learn, Work, and Play.
 Every employee makes a difference for our clients and for our organization.
 Start an exciting career at Easter Seals Massachusetts today!

-Before illness, to design programs of preventive health care
+Before or during illness- to design programs of preventive health care and optimize physical health

 Improve functional mobility

 Develop individualized programs to promote a healthy and independent lifestyle